Skip to content

 • activate inertial navigation;

-• display the aircraft on the SkyHunter system map.
+• display the UAV on the SkyHunter map.

 Open the map in the SkyHunter interface and click on the expected UAV launch point.

-In the context menu, select the Set starting point command.
+In the context menu, select Set starting point.

 The system will automatically: